^ TopWhat expenses can you claim?

 Contractors need to understand how Supervision, Director and Control (SDC) could apply to them as HMRC may widen its use, says Andy Vessey of Qdos.

 Umbrellas, HMRC, and dispensation agreements

 How the HMRC views Umbrella Companies and an explanation of dispensation agreements

 Dispensation and why contractors cannot claim expenses without receipts

 Explains the Inland Revenue expenses rules, what an Inland Revenue Dispensation agreement means, and why you cannot claim without receipts.

 Can contractors claim expenses without receipts?

-Contractors using umbrella solutions often ask potential suppliers how much expenses can be claimed.
-But do these expenses need receipts?
+Contractors often ask how much expenses can be claimed and whether these expenses need receipts?

 ^ TopGifts and entertainment